-During this week, a group of ArWeavers built an impressive tool CheckMyNFT that rates the storing strength of your NFTs based on the reliability of the provider used & whether the asset is linked directly to the ERC-721 token.
-But before we dive into it, let’s have a quick introduction about NFTs and why Arweave is the best place to store your NFTs.
+During this week, a group of Arweavers built an impressive tool called CheckMyNFT that rates the storing strength of NFTs based on the reliability of the provider used & whether the asset is linked directly to the ERC-721 token.
+But before we dive into it, let’s have a quick introduction in NFTs and why Arweave is the best place to store them.

 NFTs or Non-Fungible Tokens

 A non-fungible token (NFT) is a type of cryptographic token that represents a unique asset.
 NFTs are the tokenized versions of digital or real-world assets.
 They function as verifiable proofs of authenticity and ownership within a blockchain network.
 NFTs are not interchangeable with each other and introduce scarcity to the digital world.